 Your Answer Can Get Personal, But Doesn’t Need to…

-Those two are the most suitable examples that answer the all above and its got a bit personals.
+Those two are the most suitable examples that answer all the above and it's got a bit personal.
 The first one mentions confidence and personal development goals, and the second one talks about addiction and family members.
+Connect your answer to the best resume services or job role.

 You don’t need to get personal in your answer, though.
 It’s perfectly fine to say something like: